 In this article, we’re going to go over everything you need to know about this mixed breed dog, including personality traits and physical health.

 The Hybrid Controversy

+There are lots of opinions about mixed breed dogs.
 Plenty of people are all for the new varieties of pooches, while others don’t find the idea nearly as appealing.

 We’ve talked about purebred dogs versus mutts before and gone over the various pros, cons and arguments for each side of the debate.